How to Scrape Instagram

 print(response.text)

-In this example we're using httpbin.org testing endpoint for headers, it returns http inputs (headers, body) we sent as response body.
+In this example we're using httpbin.org testing endpoint for headers, it returns the sent inputs (headers, body) back to us as a response body.
 If we run this code with specific headers, we can see that the client is generating some basic ones automatically:

 {